swsnr/picture-of-the-day/README.md

 ## Troubleshooting

-You can obtain a debugging log by running Picture Of The Day as follows from a terminal:
+You can obtain a debugging log by running Picture of the Day as follows from a terminal:

 ```console
 $ flatpak run --env=G_MESSAGES_DEBUG=all de.swsnr.pictureoftheday